 - Last updated:

-- Win back consumer trust and confidence
+- win back consumer trust and confidence

-- Connect the labour market and opportunities
+- connect the labour market and opportunities

-- Support business assistance and renewal
+- support business assistance and renewal

-- Enhance digital connectedness, and support supply chains.
+- enhance digital connectedness, and support supply chains.

 |Cr Jason O'Pray||Economic Development Councillor, Sunshine Coast Council||Portfolio Councillor|

 |Cr Terry Landsberg||Economic Development Councillor, Sunshine Coast Council